maendeleolab/maendeleolab_prefixList/README.md

 ## [Walk-through](#Walk-through)

+Watch [tutorial](https://youtu.be/apVv3A5hTdo) on youtube for step by step instructions.

 **1**  - Make sure to comply with the prerequisites mentioned above.

 **2**  - Update and install the latest packages of your Linux distribution system.